tusbar/babel-plugin-dotenv-import/README.md

 ## Safe mode

 Enable safe mode to only allow environment variables defined in the `.env` file.
-This will completely ignore everything that is already defined in the environment.
+This will completely ignore everything that is already defined in the environment and the [example file](#example-.env-file) (if applicable).

 The `.env` file has to exist.